j2kern/adhererx/README.md

 ## Features

-- Hardware Component: Detects medication intake events using photoresistors and a custom sensor array interfaced with an Arduino MKR WiFi 1010 board.
+- Hardware Component (Pill Container): Detects medication intake events using photoresistors and a custom sensor array interfaced with an Arduino MKR WiFi 1010 board.
-- Software Component: A web application developed using React.js and Node.js for front-end and back-end, respectively, displaying summarized patient data stored in a MySQL database.
+- Software Component (User Interface): A web application developed using React.js and Node.js for front-end and back-end, respectively, displaying summarized patient data stored in a MySQL database.

 ![System Diagram](./public/system-diagram.png)